vjelic/device-metrics-exporter-glog-fork/docs/configuration/configmap.md

 - `GPUConfig`:
   - Fields: An array of strings specifying what metrics field to be exported.
   - Labels: `CARD_MODEL`, `GPU_UUID` and `SERIAL_NUMBER` are always set and cannot be removed.
 Labels supported are available in the provided example `configmap.yml`.
+  - CustomLabels: A map of user-defined labels and their values.
+Users can set up to 10 custom labels.
+From the `GPUMetricLabel` list, only `CLUSTER_NAME` is allowed to be set in `CustomLabels`.
+Any other labels from this list cannot be set.
+Users can define other custom labels outside of this restriction.
+These labels will be exported with every metric, ensuring consistent metadata across all metrics.

 ## Setting custom values